The Science of Things: Reception

 NME praised the album track "English Fire", but dismissed much of the music on The Science of Things as "staggeringly unimaginative modern-rock-by-numbers".

 Karen Schoemer gave overwhelmingly negative feedback in Rolling Stone in November 1999.
 Although acknowledging the band's attempts to differentiate their style, Schoemer commented that The Science of Things sounded "exactly like the records that came before".

+Retrospective

+In July 2023, Stephen Hill of LouderSound included The Science of Things in a list of "10 terrible grunge albums with one classic song", describing the album as "forgettable", though noting the lead single "The Chemicals Between Us" as a standout.

 Track listing

 All songs written by Gavin Rossdale.